UT Shield

 • a designated individual is alone with a minor

-Youth Protection Program Director: The University employee responsible for the oversight of any camp or program involving minors held on University property or sponsored by the University.
+Youth Protection Program Director: The University employee responsible for overseeing any camp or program involving minors held on University property or sponsored by the University.

 Types of Programs Involving Minors